1958: “Poor Little Fool” by Ricky Nelson entered the Billboard pop charts. Four weeks later, it became Nelson’s first #1 single.

 1965: The Kinks went to #1 on the UK singles chart with “Sunny Afternoon.”

-1967: Simon & Garfunkel released “Fakin’ It,” the third single from the duo’s fourth studio LP, Bookends.
+1967: Simon & Garfunkel released “Fakin’ It,” the third single from the duo’s fourth studio album, Bookends.
 The song later went to #23 on the Billboard Hot 100.

 1968: After their eighth concert tour in the US, the Yardbirds broke up.
 According to guitarist Jimmy Page, the group had decided to split at the tour’s end before it even began.
 Page and bassist Chris Dreja affirmed that they would continue as the Yardbirds featuring Jimmy Page, but just over a month later, Page took part in his first rehearsals with John Bonham, John Paul Jones, and Robert Plant.
 Page was keen on maintaining the Yardbirds name, but Dreja, who also had rights to the name, asked that they call themselves something else.
 Page’s new group thus adopted the name Led Zeppelin.